Summary

 Blunt-End Ligation:

-In this reaction, blunt ends generated in plasmid vectors and DNA inserts facilitated by restriction enzymes are joined together with DNA ligase by forming a phosphodiester bond.
+In this reaction, blunt ends generated by restriction enzymes in plasmid vectors and DNA inserts are joined by DNA ligase, forming a phosphodiester bond.
 This type of reaction is less efficient compared to sticky-end ligation.

 Sticky-End Ligation:

-The restriction enzyme cuts the plasmid vector and sequence of DNA inserts at two different positions, resulting in short single-stranded overhangs at both the 3’ and 5’ ends of the nucleic acid fragments.
+The restriction enzyme cuts the plasmid vector and the DNA insert at two different positions, resulting in short single-stranded overhangs at both the 3’ and 5’ ends of the nucleic acid fragments.
 The different lengths of overhanging ends generated in DNA fragments are known as DNA sticky ends and must be complementary for the ligation to be successful.

 Featured Product